Indian cricket team in Zimbabwe in 2005

 The Indian cricket team toured Zimbabwe for cricket matches in August and September 2005.
-The Indians played in the Videocon Tri-Series in Zimbabwe, winning three of five matches but losing the final to finish second in the three-team tournament, and they played Zimbabwe for two Test matches in September 2005.
+The Indians played in the Videocon Tri-Series in Zimbabwe, winning three of five matches but losing the final to finish second in the three-team tournament, and they played Zimbabwe for two Test matches in September 2005 (the Royal Stag test series).
 The hosts Zimbabwe were ninth out of ten teams in the ICC Test Championship, with their last win against the top eight Test nations coming in June 2001, against India.
 They did not manage to win a match here either, as India, led by the performances of fast bowler Irfan Pathan (who took 21 wickets), won the series 2–0 after an innings win in the first Test and a 10-wicket win in the second.
 India consolidated their third place in the Test championship with the win, which was also their first series win in Zimbabwe in four attempts.

 This was also the final Test match contested in Zimbabwe before the team was suspended from Test cricket.